 Can I do mystery shopping jobs in a different city when I travel?

 Absolutely.
-Many shoppers pick up mystery shopping jobs near me in whatever city they happen to be visiting.
+Many shoppers pick up shops in whatever city they happen to be visiting.
 PrestoMap is especially handy for this — just search the city you’re visiting and see what pops up.
 Make sure you’re already registered with companies active in that area though.
 You can’t claim a shop if you don’t have an account with the company posting it.

 How many mystery shopping companies should I register with to stay busy?

 Start with five to eight that have active shops in your area.
 As you get comfortable, expand to 10 or more.
 No single company has enough work to fill your schedule on its own.
-The shoppers who stay busiest work with many firms at once and use aggregators to spot mystery shopping jobs near me across all of them.
+The shoppers who stay busiest work with many firms at once and use aggregators to spot opportunities across all of them.